PRESENTATION OF THE SWEDISH LABOUR COURT

 Hearings in the labour court are free of charge in the sense that neither party has to pay to bring a case or to be granted judgement.
 On the other hand, the parties naturally incur costs for instructing representatives, for witnesses, travel to the court, etc. These costs often amount to large sums.
 In general the losing party is ordered to pay costs for the winning side in addition to his own costs.
 However, it is possible for the court to adjust the obligation to pay costs or to declare that each party must bear its own costs.
 This occurs if the court considers that the losing party had good reasons to adopt his position, even though these were insufficient to win the case.
 Moreover, both parties might have a strong interest in obtaining a ruling from the court on a point of dispute, in which case it is reasonable for both of them to pay their own costs.

 Naturally, the time it takes to resolve a dispute in the labour court may vary depending on the nature of the case.
-Normally it takes around six months from the time that an application is received until a judgement is passed.
+Normally it takes around twelve months from the time that an application is received until a judgement is passed.
 In urgent circumstances, cases can be resolved in a considerably shorter time.

 PUBLICATION OF LABOUR COURT JUDGEMENTS